carloscasalar/md2lang-oai/README.md

 # Custom translation instructions

-You can provide domain-specific instructions to guide the translation.
-For example, when translating D&D content, you might want specific acronyms translated in a particular way:
+You can provide domain-specific instructions to guide the translation process.
+For instance, when translating a tabletop role-playing adventure, you may want specific acronyms to be translated in a particular way:

 Create a file `dnd_instructions.txt`:

 ```
-Regarding D&D acronyms, translate:
+Regarding acronyms, translate:
 - STR as FUE
 - DEX as DES
 - CON as CON